 - Window > Extensions > Overlord

-Fills, strokes, grouping and hierarchy will be preserved.
-Some AI features are unsupported simply because AE works different than AI.
+Fills, strokes, naming, grouping and hierarchy will be preserved.
+Some Ai features are unsupported simply because Ae works different than Ai.

 Holding SHIFT will add selected AI shapes to the selected AE layers.

 Color swatches live in the swatch palette.
-Select a set of colors and click to send to AE.
+Select a set of Illustrator color swatches and click to send to AE.
 There are a couple different transfer options available based on context and in Settings.